virtual-zarr/nldas-icechunk/README.md

 ```
 uv sync
 uv run bash
-python -m ipykernel install --user --name=lndasenv --display-name="LNDAS-VENV"
+python -m ipykernel install --user --name=nldasenv --display-name="NLDAS-VENV"
 ```

-Then select the "LNDAS-VENV" kernel on the upper right corner drop-down in your notebook (you might have to refresh the browser to see it).
+Then select the "NLDAS-VENV" kernel on the upper right corner drop-down in your notebook (you might have to refresh the browser to see it).

 ### Running scripts